 Make Ahead

-- The glaze can be made a day or two ahead.
-Or, the full recipe can be made a couple of hours ahead and served at room temperature.
+- Make the glaze a day or two ahead.
+Or, make full recipe a couple of hours ahead and served it at room temperature.
 It’s even delicious cold.

 Canadian Maple Cedar Plank Salmon